 5. Don’t respond to unsolicited contact

 Calls and texts from unknown numbers, and emails from unknown addresses, are potential scams more often than not.

 If you don’t know the person contacting you, and especially if they’re offering you something for free or requesting payment, it’s best to block them or proceed only with extreme caution.

 Security software such as anti-virus programs can help to protect your electronic devices from scams.

-> For example, Norton is one of New Zealand’s most popular antivirus programs, offering a password manager, antivirus detection, and other features in one package.
-Remember that even when you want to download antivirus software such as this, you must verify the site is real.
+For example, Norton is one of New Zealand’s most popular antivirus programs, offering a password manager, antivirus detection, and other features in one package.
+Remember that even when you want to download antivirus software like this, you must verify the site is real first.

-> 6. Learn how to spot scams
+6. Learn how to spot scams